 In addition to payments based on our performance of research and development activities, our revenues also depend on the attainment of milestones set forth in our collaboration agreements.
-Such milestones are typically related to development activities or sales accomplishments.
-While our involvement is generally necessary to the achievement of development-based milestones, the performance of our third-party collaborators is also generally required to achieve those milestones.
-Under our third-party collaborative agreements, our third party collaborators will take the lead in commercialization activities and we are typically not involved in the achievement of sales-based milestones.
+Such milestones are typically related to development activities, including clinical and regulatory milestones, or sales accomplishments.
+While our involvement is generally necessary to the achievement of development-based milestones, the performance of our third-party collaborators is also generally required or sometimes solely required for us to achieve those milestones.
+Under our third-party collaborative agreements, our third-party collaborators will take the lead in commercialization activities and we do not expect to be involved in the achievement of sales-based milestones.
 Therefore, we are even more dependent upon the performance of our third-party collaborators in achieving sales-based milestones.
-To the extent we and our third-party collaborators do not achieve such development-based milestones or our third-party collaborators do not achieve sales-based milestones, we will not receive the associated revenues, which could harm our financial condition and may cause us to defer or cut-back development activities or forego the exploitation of opportunities in certain geographic territories, any of which could have a material adverse effect on our business.
+To the extent we and our third-party collaborators do not achieve such development-based milestones or our third-party collaborators do not achieve sales-based milestones, we will not receive the associated revenues, which could harm our financial condition and could cause us to defer or cut-back development activities or forego the exploitation of opportunities in certain geographic territories, any of which could have a material adverse effect on our business.